celo-org/SocialConnect/README.md

 ## 📄 Documentation

-For a deeper dive under the hood and specific implementation details, check out the documentation of the [protocol](protocol.md) for details on how to interact with the on-chain registry, and [privacy](privacy.md) for how identifiers are obfuscated.
+For a deeper dive under the hood and specific implementation details, check out the documentation of the [protocol](protocol.md) for details on how to interact with the on-chain registry, [privacy](privacy.md) for how identifiers are obfuscated, and [key-setup](key-setup.md) to setup your role keys to interact with the protocol.

 ## 🤝 Get In Touch